macaburguera/WeVibeMLops/reports/README.md

 We preserved most of the cookiecutter template, with some slight modifications.
 We deleted the notebooks folder, as we didn't use any notebook, and added two additional folders:

-- /scripts: includes two bash scripts that may serve useful to run all the complete pipeline (including the preprocessing from the very raw data) and another one that is used in the build dockerfile as entrypoint.
+- /scripts: includes two bash scripts that may serve useful to run all the complete pipeline and another one that is used in the build dockerfile as entrypoint.
-- /raw: this folder is not tracked, so it doesn't apear in the repository (same happens with data/ and models/ which are tracked via dvc) but if downloaded it contains the raw dataset data.
-The data/ folder, on the other side, contains the preprocesed data well-prepared and separated in /train, /validation and /test blocks.
+- /raw: this folder is not tracked, so it doesn't apear in the repository (same happens with data/ and models/) but if downloaded it contains the raw dataset.
+The data/ folder, on the other side, contains the preprocesed data.

 Additionally, we include in our repository two dvc files: one for tracking the preprocessed data (data.dvc) and the models (models.dvc).
-These files are complemented with the .dvc folder, from which we just sync in github the config file with the information of our remote data.
+These files are complemented with the .dvc folder, from which we just sync in github the config file.

 The rest of the structure follows the provided template:

 - /.github for workflow files
 - /configs for storing different model setups, and parameter sweep configurations
-- /dockerfiles for storing different dockerfiles (build, train, data, api, frontend, drift and an additional run_all)
+- /dockerfiles for storing different dockerfiles
 - /reports includes this report
-- /src/dog_breed_classifier includes the source code for each step: data, model, train, api, frontend and data_drift.
+- /src/dog_breed_classifier includes the source code for each step.
 We have not used either evaluate.py nor visualize.py, so we have deleted it.
 - /tests for unit tests

-We also used the pyproject.toml approach for managing dependencies, both requirement files, .gitignore, the pre-commit configuration yaml and a proper README.md file.

  ---